 The status bar is located at the bottom of the Surfer window.
 The status bar displays information about the current command or activity in Surfer.
 Click the View | Show/Hide | Status Bar check box to show or hide the status bar.
 A check mark next to Status Bar indicates that the status bar is displayed.
 Clear the Status Bar check box to hide the status bar.

 The status bar is divided into five sections.
 The left section displays information about the selected command or item in the Properties window.
-The second section shows the selected object name.
+The second section shows the selected object name or the number of objects/points in the selection.
 The middle section shows the cursor coordinates in map units, if the cursor is placed above a map.
 The fourth section shows the cursor coordinates in page units of inches or centimeters.
 The right section displays the dimensions of the selected object.
 Click on each section in the graphic to display more information about each pane.
 In the worksheet, the status bar displays tool tips.

 The status bar has five sections of information.
 Click on each section to display detailed information.